Homicide: Life on the Street season 4: Cast

 Returning for the fourth season of Homicide were Richard Belzer, Andre Braugher, Isabella Hofmann, Clark Johnson, Yaphet Kotto, Melissa Leo, and Kyle Secor.
 Daniel Baldwin and Ned Beatty did not return, as both were frustrated with the direction of the show.
-The characters of Beau Felton (Baldwin) and Stan Bolander (Beatty) were written out by engaging in drunken, inappropriate behavior while attending a policeman/firefighters convention in New York City; as a result both were suspended for 22 weeks (the length of the season).
+The characters of Beau Felton (Baldwin) and Stanley Bolander (Beatty) were written out by engaging in drunken, inappropriate behavior while attending a policeman/firefighters convention in New York City; as a result both were suspended for 22 weeks (the length of the season).
 While they were only suspended for the duration of season 4, their departure from the series was not revealed until the next season.

 Both Reed Diamond and Max Perlich joined the cast as Detective Mike Kellerman and J.H.
 Brodie, respectively.
 During the season, Diamond was credited as a main cast member while Perlich was a recurring cast member.
 The character of J.H.
 Brodie was supposedly based on David Simon.
 Season 4 also saw the debut of Peter Gerety as Stuart Gharty.
 The Gharty character would make a guest appearance once during the season as well as two guest appearances during the fifth season before becoming a main character in the final two seasons.
 The fourth season also saw the debut of Erik Dellums as drug kingpin Luther Mahoney.
 Despite only making one appearance during the season, the character would return many times during the fifth season serving as the main antagonist for the detectives.

 Isabella Hofmann left the cast at the end of the season due to pregnancy with her and Daniel Baldwin's child, but would return for three guest appearances (two in person, one as a telephone voice) in the fifth season.
 Andre Braugher nearly left after the season, believing he had explored the Frank Pembleton character to its limit, but he decided to return after the producers agreed to give Pembleton a handicap by means of a stroke, portrayed at the end of season 4.

-Celebrity guest appearances include Lily Tomlin as murder suspect Rose Halligan in "The Hat".
-Jeffrey Donovan played twins Newton and Miles Dell with one being a thrill-killer in "Thrill of the Kill".
-Bruce Campbell played grief-stricken detective Jake Rodzinski in the two part "Justice".
-Law & Order stars Jerry Orbach, Benjamin Bratt, and Jill Hennessey played their characters Lennie Briscoe, Rey Curtis, and Claire Kincaid respectively in "For God and Country".
-Jay Leno played himself in a cameo appearance in "Sniper Part 1".
+Celebrity guest appearances include Lily Tomlin as murder suspect Rose Halligan in "The Hat", Jeffrey Donovan played twins Newton and Miles Dell with one being a thrill-killer in "Thrill of the Kill", Bruce Campbell played grief-stricken detective Jake Rodzinski in the two part "Justice", Law & Order stars Jerry Orbach, Benjamin Bratt, and Jill Hennessey played their characters Lennie Briscoe, Rey Curtis, and Claire Kincaid respectively in "For God and Country", and Jay Leno played himself in a cameo appearance in "Sniper Part 1".